 Step One: The Reconsideration Request

 A Reconsideration is the first step appealing your decision before proceeding with the Appeals Process through the Office of Administrative Hearings (OAH).
 A health care professional who has appropriate clinical expertise in treating your condition or disorder decides Reconsiderations.
 It can take up to 30 days for a Reconsideration decision to be made.
 You or your provider may request an Expedited Reconsideration (which takes 72 hours, instead) if the standard review length could jeopardize your health and safety.
+If your provider or another representative requests a Reconsideration, you may be asked to sign a consent to release information.

 To File a Reconsideration Request

 To request a Reconsideration, complete and return the Reconsideration Request by fax, mail, verbally over the phone, or bring the form to Sandhills Center.
 You have 30 days from the date of notification to make a Request for Reconsideration.
 During Reconsideration, you and/or anyone you choose may represent you.
+If someone represents you, you may be asked to sign a consent to release information.

 You have the right to review any information that was utilized as part of the Reconsideration process.
 You may also submit any additional information you feel supports the level of service(s) being requested.